ssloy/tinyraycaster/README.md

 # Few things tinyraycaster is NOT:
 * it is NOT a game, it is a mere stub;
 * it is NOT even a 3d engine;
-* it is NOT a place for design pattern lectures
+* it is NOT a place for design pattern lectures;
 * it is NOT a competitor for id Software products.
 People, please, I am not John Carmack and neither my students are.
 Focus on the word "initiation".

 # Few things tinyraycaster IS:
-* it IS fun
+* it IS fun;
-* it IS a blank you can start from
+* it IS a blank you can start from;
-* it IS a project you can participate to, pull requests are welcome, and anyone can edit the wiki
 * it IS created in one day, check the commit history.
 I broke my leg, so I wrote some code instead of walking!
+* it IS a project you can participate to, pull requests are welcome, and anyone can edit the wiki;
 * it IS full of bugs.
-Bugreports/pull requests are welcome!
+Bugreports are welcome!

 As an example, [here are the sources](https://github.com/stephane-hulot/thanksgiving-party) for the game made by my students Salih Nascimento and Stephane Hulot, also check the following youtube video for a preview: